RECENT POSTS

 February 28, 2024

 Mediation is not new.
-In fact its roots are believe to go back thousands of years to ancient Mesopotamia.
+In fact, its roots are believe to go back thousands of years to ancient Mesopotamia.
 Yet there is still some resistance to it in certain spheres of the legal profession, and amongst the parties to a dispute.
 Some of this resistance comes from common beliefs that it is not appropriate in…

-Is Mediation Right For You?
+Is Mediation Right For Your Construction Dispute?

 May 23, 2018